Image: ©Riccardo Banfi

 m3aalq

-The Anagama-style single-chamber kiln at Mt.
-Bisalta, Piemonte, created by Nina Salsotto, was activated in August 2025 in collaboration with fellow ceramists.
+The single-chamber kiln near Mt.
+Bisalta, Piemonte, built by Nina Salsotto, was activated in August 2025 in collaboration with fellow ceramists.

 This work, created upon an invitation from the Accademia di Belle Arti di Brera – Milano’s “conTENERE” exhibition in Pietraroja, Campania, is crafted from organic beetroot bread made with a wild starter sourced from Lazy Farm in Benevento Province.